-Pursuant to 29 CFR §1614.203(d)(5), federal agencies, as an aspect of affirmative action, are required to provide personal assistance services (PAS) to employees who need them because of a targeted disability, unless doing so would impose an undue hardship on the agency.
+Pursuant to 29 CFR $\S1614.203(d)(5)$ , federal agencies, as an aspect of affirmative action, are required to provide personal assistance services (PAS) to employees who need them because of a targeted disability, unless doing so would impose an undue hardship on the agency.

-1. Describe the effectiveness of the policies, procedures, or practices to implement the PAS requirement.
+Describe the effectiveness of the policies, procedures, or practices to implement the PAS requirement.
 Some examples of an effective program include timely processing requests for PAS, timely providing approved services, conducting training for managers and supervisors, and monitoring PAS requests for trends.

-As indicated previously, during this reporting period the VA has implemented a RA and PAS Critical Consults to include COVID-19 consults to provided expedited just intime virtual services to field RA Coordinators and National RA Consultants regarding complex cases.
-During the FY20 reporting period over 131 Critical Consults have been conducted providing timely guidance on how to ensure employees with PAS needs were provided the proper level of support during the pandemic and beyond.
+As indicated previously, during this reporting period, VA provided RA and PAS Critical Consults to include COVID-19 consults to provide expedited just in time virtual services to field RACs and national RACs regarding complex cases.
+During the FY 2021 reporting period, over 350 Critical Consults have been conducted providing timely guidance on how to ensure employees with PAS needs were provided the proper level of support during the pandemic and beyond.